SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/SRM/Interacting_with_SRM_using_code/srm_using_resourcemanagerhelper.md

 var reservationInstanceFilter = ReservationInstanceExposers.Name.Contains("satellite").AND(ServiceReservationInstanceExposers.ServiceDefinitionID.Equal(Guid.Parse("...")));

-// Filter that matches all Resources that have a name that contains 'Encoder' and are linked to a specific function var resourceFilter = ResourceExposers.Name.Contains("Encoder").FunctionResourceExposers.FunctionGUID.Equal(Guid.Parse("..."));
+// Filter that matches all Resources that have a name that contains 'Encoder' and are linked to a specific function var resourceFilter = ResourceExposers.Name.Contains("Encoder").AND(FunctionResourceExposers.FunctionGUID.Equal(Guid.Parse("...")));

-// Filter that matches all ReservationInstances that have overlap with the timerange from now until 3 hours from now var start = DateTime.UtcNow;
+// Filter that matches all ReservationInstances overlapping with the time range between now and 3 hours from now. var start = DateTime.UtcNow;
 var end = start.AddHours(3);
 var timeRangeFilter = ReservationInstanceExposers.Start.LessThan(end).AND(ReservationInstanceExposers.End.GreaterThan(start));